-Medical Intensive Care Unit (MICU) - 6H
+Medical Intensive Care Unit / Coronary Care Unit - 6H

 The orientation process for new staff is based on a partnership model.
 Meetings occur with the preceptor, orientee, and unit leadership to ensure all needs are being met.
 Our goal is to provide a safe environment so that nurses may easily become skilled and absorb new information in an open and learner-friendly environment.
 Formal classroom training and bedside teaching is conducted by senior staff and unit leaders.
 Each orientation is individualized to meet the unique needs of the new staff nurse.
 The hospital supports and encourages the pursuit of certification from the AACN in Critical Care.
-In addition, the MICU management team strongly supports ongoing formal education through flexible scheduling, as well as mentoring nurses in their professional development.
+In addition, the MICU/CCU management team strongly supports ongoing formal education through flexible scheduling, as well as mentoring nurses in their professional development.